azdavis/millet/docs/manual.md

 The naive Millet formatter employs exceedingly unsophisticated strategies to break code across many lines.
 What this means is that large expressions (e.g. a function call expression with many long arguments) may be formatted all on one line.

 The suggested workaround is to use a `let ... in ... end` expression and split out sub-expressions into variables.
-So instead of
+So instead of:

 ```sml
 Boop.beep (if bar x then quz y else Fee.Fi.Fo.fum z) (fn res => s (blab :: res)) (fn () => k []) (fn (x, ac) => ac andalso x) (xs @ ys @ zs)
 ```

-Try something like
+Try something like:

 ```sml
 let